ESilva15/ExpSplitter/src/README.md

+# Expenses
+Small webapp to manage expenses and split expenses.

 # DOING
 Implement scanning the invoice QR code to insert stuff into the tables

 # TODO
 - [ ] On the categories page, add a column of how many times a given category is